 The Garden is a mixture of formal and informal flowers, world famous for it’s Camellia groves and magnolias.
 Noted in Dorset for its Rhododendron and Hydrangea collections and the charming Victorian Garden.

 Facilities include the Colonial Restaurant, a quality gift shop and a fantastic plant centre where many of the flowers grown in the Garden can be purchased.

-The Colonial Restaurant is also a superb wedding venue and is fully licensed.
+The Garden Pavilion is a superb wedding venue and is fully licensed.

 Don’t miss stunning views of the Dorset Jurassic Coast from the viewpoint at the top of the Magnolia Walk.